-The city of Chania in Crete has terrible memories of December 8, as two major disasters occurred in the space of only three years, with a loss of more than 300 lives between them.
+Two major disasters hit the city of Chania in Crete on December 8th in the space of only three years, with the loss of more than three hundred lives.

 On December 8, 1966, a ferry on the Chania-Piraeus route sank off the rocky islet of Falkonera.
-More than 200 people were killed in one of the worst naval disasters in modern Greek history.
+More than two hundred people were killed in one of the worst naval disasters in modern Greek history.

 Ferry was destined for Piraeus

 The door eventually opened and the truck plummeted into the sea, allowing seawater to flood the ship’s holds.
-It took just 15 to 20 minutes for the vessel to capsize.
+It took just fifteen to twenty minutes for the vessel to capsize.

-It was at 2:06 AM on Thursday, Dec.
-8, 1966, when the distress signal “SOS from Heraklion at 36Â° 52′ N 24Â° 08′ E. “We are sinking” was sent out.
-The ferryboat soon was gone, taking with it a total of 217 passengers and crew members.
-Only 30 passengers and 16 crew members were rescued.
+It was at 2:06 AM on Thursday, December 8, 1966, when the distress signal “SOS from Heraklion at 36Â° 52′ N 24Â° 08′ E sounded.
+“We are sinking” was the message sent out.
+The ferryboat was soon gone, taking 217 passengers and crew members with it.
+Only thirty passengers and sixteen crew members were rescued.

-Flight from Crete crashed on the same day three years later
+Air disaster hits Crete on the same day three years later

-While on approach to Athens, and with its undercarriage retracted, the aircraft struck Mount Paneio at an altitude of approximately 2,000 feet.
-The weather at the time of the crash consisted of rain and high winds.
+While on its way to Athens, with its undercarriage retracted, the aircraft struck Mount Paneio at an altitude of approximately two thousand feet.
+This was due to inclement weather, consisting of rain and high winds.

-The crash of Flight 954 was the deadliest aviation accident in Greek history at the time it took place, a record it maintained until the crash of Helios Airways’ Flight 522 nearly thirty-six years later.
+The crash of Flight 954 was the deadliest aviation accident in Greek history at the time it took place, and this remained so until the crash of Helios Airways’ Flight 522 nearly thirty-six years later.

-It is still the deadliest aviation accident involving a Douglas DC-6, and the deadliest crash in the history of Olympic Airways.
+It is still the deadliest aviation accident involving a Douglas DC-6 and the most fatal crash in the history of Olympic Airways.